GateraGael/Google-Research-Football-Environment-Experiment/ColabTutorial/colab_summary.md

 ## Original.py
-The first file that I used is called **original.py** This file is the first and only cell in the sample notebook after the installation cell ran without any changes at all.
+The first file that I used is called **original.py** This file is the first and only cell in the sample notebook after the installation cell.
+I ran without any changes at all.

 Full Script Below: